rinkashimikito/ui_improvement_proposal/README.md

     * No custom rule support
 * use SASS linting tool like https://www.npmjs.com/package/sass-lint
 ## Optimisation
-This is what we could do to improve code readability, make HTML and CSS less tightly coupled, smaller in size and independent from 3rd party libraries
+This is what we could do to improve code readability, make HTML and CSS less tightly coupled, smaller in size and independent from 3rd party libraries.
 ### SASS
 * cleanup sass structure so it's not coupled with the views
   * use BEM (http://getbem.com/introduction/)